 The right personal injury can provide you with the legal resources to obtain the favorable, substantial results you deserve by pursuing a broad range of economic and non-economic damages, including, but not limited to, pain and suffering, lost income, reduced earning capacity, periods of disability, and wrongful death.
-Florida’s statute of limitations permits claimants to bring a legal cause of action against negligible parties within four years from the incident or two years in cases of wrongful death.
+Florida’s statute of limitations permits claimants to bring a legal cause of action against negligible parties within two years from the incident or two years in cases of wrongful death.

 The Litigation Process